 This keyboard doesn't make any distracting high-pitch clicking noises while typing, but some keys produce more of a pinging sound, particularly the R and U keys.

-The DrunkDeer A75 keyboard has remarkably low latency.
+The DrunkDeer A75 has outstanding single-key latency performance.
 It delivers an extremely responsive in-game experience for gaming in any genre.

-Using this software, you can adjust various settings, including the ability to adjust actuation distance and rapid trigger sensitivity.
-Other expected options allow you to remap keys, set custom RGB lighting, and create macros.
+This keyboard uses DrunkDeer Antler, which is a web-based software client available on DrunkDeer's website here.
+This straightforward software allows you to adjust various settings, including the ability to adjust actuation distance and rapid trigger sensitivity.
+Other expected options allow you to remap keys and set custom RGB lighting.

 This keyboard is fully compatible with Windows, macOS, and Linux.
-The configuration software is only compatible with Windows, but you can customize most settings directly on the keyboard with key combinations.
+The web-based configuration software is only compatible with Windows and macOS, but you can customize most settings directly on the keyboard with key combinations.
 You can see a list of key combinations in the user manual, which is available on DrunkDeer's website here.